Consultation has closed for fees cost recovery

 When will we know the outcome of this consultation?

 This is up to the Government who is currently committed to meeting the full cost of delivery of the arms regulatory system.
-We expect to know the outcome of this consultation in 2023 when the schedule of fees will be published and communicated widely.
+Once a decision is made by Cabinet, a new schedule of fees will be published and communicated widely.

 When will fees change?